Mayden: Redefining Work Without Managers

 Introducing Mayden

-Founded in 2000, Mayden is a UK-based health tech company that creates innovative digital solutions to support the delivery of healthcare services.
-Their flagship product, iaptus, is a patient management system used by over 200 organizations, primarily within the NHS.
-Mayden’s focus is on supporting data-driven, patient-centered care by providing digital tools that enhance service efficiency and improve quality of care. iaptus is rich with features that save their customers valuable time and money, with the online appointment booking feature saving £4.8 million for the NHS per year.
+Founded in 2000, Mayden is a UK-based health tech company that specializes in digital solutions to support healthcare services.
+The company’s flagship product, iaptus, is a widely used patient management system in over 200 organizations, including many within the NHS.
+Designed to facilitate data-driven, patient-centered care, iaptus enhances service efficiency and quality of care.
+Notably, the online appointment booking feature saves the NHS £4.8 million annually.

 Organizational Structure and Decentralization